cap-js/docs/guides/deployment/with-shared-db.md

 TODO
 :::

-## Using a Shared DB
+## Using a Shared Database

-In the following steps we'll create an additional project to easily collect the relevant models from these projects, and act as a vehicle to deploy these to HANA in a controlled way.
+In the following steps, we create an additional project to easily collect the relevant models from these projects, and act as a vehicle to deploy these models to SAP HANA in a controlled way.

-### Add a project for shared db
+### Add a project for shared database

-1. Add a another `cds` project to collect the models from these:
+1. Add another `cds` project to collect the models from these projects:

    ```sh
    cds init shared-db --add hana